Typewriter Push-up

 Ways to make it easier:

-• Doing it on an inclined position
+• Doing it in an inclined position

 • Doing it with a little elbow bent on your supporting arm